 For more information about Zytiga, visit zytiga.com.

-An oral agent approved for men with CRPC after patients progress on chemotherapy.
-The FDA is currently considering approval for men prior to chemotherapy.
+An oral agent approved for men with CRPC after patients’ progress on chemotherapy.
+The FDA is currently considering approval for men before chemotherapy.
 It works by interfering with androgen receptor signaling in prostate cancer cells.

 - Oral Agent